wistaria/MateriAppsInstaller/docs/sphinx/en/source/how_to_use/index.rst

     - Script to display variables that are commonly used in each script, such as the top installation directory

-  - list_maversion.sh

-    - A script that summarizes the information of ``version.sh`` in each directory

-  - check directory

-    - A script to run multiple installation scripts in sequence on various hosts

   - docs directory

     - A directory containing the manual and its source code